4 Major Scales and Keys

 10) F

-We already learned about rhythmic transposition when we rewrote a rhythm by the same proportion to fit in a different time signature.
-There is also melodic transposition, when you write or perform the same melody in a different key.
-Suppose you are playing the flute with a vocalist.
-The piece is in B-flat major, but the melody is too low for the singer.
-The vocalist is easily able to change keys using solfège, but for instrumentalists, it is not as easy unless you are fluent in key signatures.
-Since all major scales contain the same series of whole steps and half steps, you can easily transpose melodies by using scale degree numbers.
+We already learned about rhythmic transposition when we rewrote a rhythm by the same proportion to fit into a different time signature.
+There is also melodic transposition, which involves writing or performing the same melody in a different key.
+For example, imagine you’re playing the flute with a vocalist.
+The piece is in B flat major, but the melody is too low for the singer.
+The vocalist can easily change keys using solfège, but for instrumentalists, it isn’t as simple unless you’re fluent in key signatures.
+Since all major scales share the same pattern of whole and half steps, you can easily transpose melodies by using scale degree numbers (Example 4.9.1).

 Example 4.9.1.
 Steps to melodic transposition

-- Example 4.9.1A: First figure out the key the original melody is in and write scale degree numbers above.
+- Example 4.9.1A: First, identify the key of the original melody and then write in the scale degree numbers.

-- Write the correct pitches on the staff, making sure the rhythm, dynamics, and articulation marks are the same.
+- Write the correct pitches on the staff, ensuring the rhythm, dynamics, and articulation marks are accurate.

-- Example 4.9.1C: You can transpose higher or lower.
-Here, the melody has been transposed over an octave lower and requires a change of clef.
+- Example 4.9.1C: You can transpose either higher or lower.
+In this case, the melody has been transposed one octave lower and requires a change of clef.

-- Notice that stem direction will change depending on placement on the staff.
+- Note that stem direction varies based on placement on the staff.

 An important thing to remember when transposing is that melodic contour matters.
 Melodic contour is the direction the melody ascends or descends.
-If the original melody leaps up from ^1 to ^3, you cannot leap down.
+If the original melody leaps up from scale degree 1 to scale degree 3, you cannot leap down.
 Listen to Examples 4.9.1A and B and how they sound the same.
 Now listen to Examples 4.9.2A and B.

-The reason why Example 4.9.2B sounds so different is because the melodic contour is not correct (shown with red arrows).
+The reason why Example 4.9.2B sounds so different is because the melodic contour is incorrect, as shown by the circled red arrows.

-Composers will often repeat the same melody but in another key to give it variety.
-Example 4.9.3 illustrates the music from Example 4.9.1 in C major and F major.
+Composers often repeat the same melody in different keys to add variety.
+Example 4.9.3 shows the music from Example 4.9.1 in C major and F major.

 Example 4.9.3.
 Melodic transposition: Mozart, Piano Sonata No. 16 in C Major, K. 545, i – Allegro